 What’s more, the girls then opened the door, engaging into a fiery shouting match with my Gran, which was just too delightful to interrupt, seeing that Gran spoke melodic (yet irate!)
 Corfiot while they spoke English with a heavy Scottish accent.
 In the end, they slammed the door on Gran and that was the end of it.
 I did speak to them at a later point and told them they weren’t allowed guests, and they promised not to do it again.

 Yet, Gran kept fuming about the whole affair and finally calmed down about it, but only after their departure.
 As we prepared the room for the new arrivals, Gran was delighted to find a small film camera under one bed.
 She saw it as a sign that she was right and they were wrong to treat her so insolently that day.
-Gran may be quick to start a fight, but she’s got a solid sense of justice.
-If this is how she thought divine justice had been served, who was I to argue?
+Gran may have been quick to start a fight, but she had a solid sense of justice.
+And if this was how she thought divine justice had been served, who was I to argue?
 Besides, the camera had the coolest pink color ever!
 My sister and I got the full benefit of its use for years to come.
 The readers of my book will easily spot a nod to this incident in a similar, fictitious episode that takes place in “Pallada”.

 In our Corfu guesthouse, we had mainly British, German and Italian tourists.
 Some of them became dear friends and although we rarely met any of them again, in many cases, we wound up corresponding back and forth for years to come.